The challenges and how to overcome them (3/4)

-Different survey instruments can collect data on the same indicator.
+Different survey instruments may collect data on the same indicator.
 For example, stunting is typically collected by DHS, MICS, NNS, local SMART surveys, and routine data from health centres.
-Note that the indicators are not necessarily directly comparable because:
+Be aware of the fact that the indicators are not necessarily directly comparable across the surveys because:

 - The definition of the indicator can be different.
 For example, stunting prevalence is measured in children aged 0-59 months in DHS and MICS while it is measured in children aged 6-59 months in SMART surveys.

 - For survey data, the sampling frame is important.
 Sub-national data from a survey data that is designed to be representative at the national level may not be directly comparable to sub-national data from a survey that is designed to be representative of the sub-national level.

 - The geographic level may vary if administrative demarcation has changed over time.